 - By agreeing to our Terms of Service, you expressly consent to this.

 - In all instances, we may retain all Services Fees you have already paid and recover all of our costs associated, including legal costs on an attorney and own client scale (you will be liable to pay our attorneys fees) with your breach.

-- Return of hardware or software: Where you have in your possession any of Padraic’s hardware or software as a result of using the Service and the related Service ends, you must immediately return the hardware or software to us.
+- Return of hardware or software: Where you have in your possession or use any of Padraic’s hardware or software as a result of using the Service and the related Service ends, you must immediately return the hardware or software to us.

 - Force Majeure

 - We will not be responsible for any breach of our Agreement caused by circumstances beyond our control, including fire, earthquake, flood, civil strike, compliance with government orders, failure of any supplier of electricity as well as no electronic communication service etc.

 - A dispute concerning our Agreement exists once a Party notifies the other in writing, detailing the nature of the dispute, requesting that it be resolved as per this clause.
 The parties must refer any dispute to be resolved by: